Software Defined Radio Signal Processing

 $2190 per person

-This four-day course is an in-depth investigation into state-of-the-art digital algorithms, analog circuits and RF communications principles for software defined radio.
-Day one starts with an overview of everything SDR from a simple USB radio to advanced SDR platforms.
+Day one starts with an overview of everything SDR, architectures, advantages, applications, etc. Day 1 also features two different SDR hardware demos that we will refer to throughout the class.
 Day two presents an in-depth review of digital modulation, both basic and advanced, as well as RF propagation impairments, received signal equalization, coding theory and multiple access techniques.
 Day three focuses on SDR analog design starting with analog radio signal processing and finishing with a look at theory and application of analog to digital converter (ADC) technology.
-Also, day three considers SDR digital signal processing algorithms including theory and application of various acquisition, tracking and estimation algorithms.
+The second half of day three considers SDR digital signal processing algorithms including theory and application of various acquisition, tracking and estimation algorithms.
 Day four covers complete details of two modem designs: 32APSK and IEEE802-11b.
 Both working simulations and explanatory slides are presented.
 There is plenty of detail so you can use these as a starting point for your own complete SDR implementation.

 What you will learn: